GoogleCloudPlatform/cloud-foundation-fabric/modules/iot-core/README.md

 ## Simple Example

-Simple example showing how to create an IoT Platform (IoT Core), connect to give pub-sub topics and provision devices.
+Simple example showing how to create an IoT Platform (IoT Core), connected to a set of given Pub-Sub topics and provision devices.

-Before executing, device certificates shall be created using:
+Before executing, device certificates shall be created, for example using:

 ```
 openssl req -x509 -newkey rsa:2048 -keyout rsa_private.pem -nodes -out rsa_cert.pem -subj "/CN=unused"
 ```

-And then provision its path in the devices yaml file following the convention device_id: device_cert
+And then provision public certificate path in the devices yaml file following the convention device_id: device_cert

 ```hcl